ABBA: European and Australian tour

 In January 1977, ABBA embarked on their first major tour.
-The group's status had changed dramatically and they were clearly regarded as superstars.
-They opened their much anticipated tour in Oslo, Norway, on 28 January, and mounted a lavishly produced spectacle that included a few scenes from their self-written mini-operetta The Girl with the Golden Hair.
-The concert attracted immense media attention from across Europe and Australia.
-They continued the tour through Western Europe, visiting Gothenburg, Copenhagen, Berlin, Cologne, Amsterdam, Antwerp, Essen, Hanover, and Hamburg and ending with shows in the United Kingdom in Manchester, Birmingham, Glasgow and two sold-out concerts at London's Royal Albert Hall.
-Tickets for these two shows were available only by mail application and it was later revealed that the box-office received 3.5 million requests for tickets, enough to fill the venue 580 times.
+They opened their tour in Oslo, Norway, on 28 January, and mounted a spectacle that included a few scenes from their self-written mini-operetta The Girl with the Golden Hair.
+The concert attracted media attention from across Europe and Australia.
+They continued the tour through Western Europe, visiting Gothenburg, Copenhagen, Berlin, Cologne, Amsterdam, Antwerp, Essen, Hanover, and Hamburg, and ending with shows in the United Kingdom in Manchester, Birmingham, Glasgow, and two sold-out concerts at London's Royal Albert Hall.

 Along with praise ("ABBA turn out to be amazingly successful at reproducing their records", wrote Creem), there were complaints that "ABBA performed slickly...but with a zero personality coming across from a total of 16 people on stage" (Melody Maker).
 One of the Royal Albert Hall concerts was filmed as a reference for the filming of the Australian tour for what became ABBA: The Movie, though it is not exactly known how much of the concert was filmed.

-After the European leg of the tour, in March 1977, ABBA played 11 dates in Australia before a total of 160,000 people.
-The opening concert in Sydney at the Sydney Showground on 3 March to an audience of 20,000 was marred by torrential rain with Lyngstad slipping on the wet stage during the concert.
-However, all four members would later recall this concert as the most memorable of their career.
+In March 1977, after the European leg of the tour, ABBA played 11 dates in Australia before a total of 160,000 people.
+The opening concert in Sydney at the Sydney Showground on 3 March to an audience of 20,000 was marred by torrential rain, with Lyngstad slipping on the wet stage during the concert.
+However, all four members would later recall this concert as the most memorable of their careers.

 Upon their arrival in Melbourne, a civic reception was held at the Melbourne Town Hall and ABBA appeared on the balcony to greet an enthusiastic crowd of 6,000.
-In Melbourne, the group gave three concerts at the Sidney Myer Music Bowl with 14,500 at each including the Australian Prime Minister Malcolm Fraser and his family.
+In Melbourne, the group gave three concerts at the Sidney Myer Music Bowl with 14,500 at each, including the Australian Prime Minister Malcolm Fraser and his family.
 At the first Melbourne concert, an additional 16,000 people gathered outside the fenced-off area to listen to the concert.
 In Adelaide, the group performed one concert at Football Park in front of 20,000 people, with another 10,000 listening outside.
 During the first of five concerts in Perth, there was a bomb scare with everyone having to evacuate the Entertainment Centre.
 The trip was accompanied by mass hysteria and unprecedented media attention ("Swedish ABBA stirs box-office in Down Under tour...and the media coverage of the quartet rivals that set to cover the upcoming Royal tour of Australia", wrote Variety), and is captured on film in ABBA: The Movie, directed by Lasse Hallström.